openstack/security-doc/security-guide/source/compute/checklist.rst

 Check-Compute-03: Is keystone used for authentication?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: This item only applies to OpenStack releases Rocky and before as
+    ``auth_strategy`` was deprecated in Stein.

 OpenStack supports various authentication strategies like noauth, and keystone.
 If the noauth strategy is used, then the users could interact with OpenStack
 services without any authentication.
 This could be a potential risk since an